 Parents/Guardians are encouraged to apply for a family access number.
 This will allow parents to view attendance, food service accounts, schedules and grades.
-Go to website northfieldschools.org, then click on family access to apply.
+Go to northfieldschools.org to apply

 Parents and students have access to student grades via Student Access and Family Access.
 Scores as they appear on Student Access and Family Access should be considered unofficial.
 In the unlikely event of discrepancies between the teacher electronic gradebook and Student/Family Access, the teacher gradebook shall be the official record of all grades.